al3xisrobles/user-space-packet-filter/README.md

 # Fast User-Space Network Packet Filter for HFT

-This project aims to build a **high-performance, user-space network packet filter** optimized for **low-latency trading environments**.
-Traditional network packet filtering solutions rely heavily on kernel-space processing, introducing unnecessary **context switch overhead, system call latency, and buffer copying inefficiencies**.
-By bypassing the kernel’s traditional networking stack and implementing **user-space packet filtering**, this project will explore the **fundamental trade-offs in networking performance** and **HFT infrastructure optimizations**.
+This project aims to build a high-performance, user-space network packet filter optimized for low-latency trading environments.
+Traditional network packet filtering solutions rely heavily on kernel-space processing, introducing unnecessary context switch overhead, system call latency, and buffer copying inefficiencies.
+By bypassing the kernel’s traditional networking stack and implementing user-space packet filtering, this project will explore the fundamental trade-offs in networking performance and HFT infrastructure optimizations.

 Key features include
 - **Zero-copy packet capture** using AF_PACKET, PF_RING, or a similar mechanism.